dlt-science/science-notes/blogs/MEVupd/mevupd.md

 ### Threat to Consensus Stability

 Carlsten et al. {cite}`carlsten2016instability` demonstrated that when transaction fees surpass block rewards, miners may stray from honest mining practices.
-They could create forks with high-fee blocks to entice other miners to contribute to their fork.
+They could create forks with high-fee blocks to entice other miners to contribute to their forks.
 MEV can be seen as an expanded form of transaction fees directed to the miner, and a significant MEV can amplify this issue.
 Today, lucrative MEV extraction often outweighs block rewards {cite}`flashbot2022transparency`.

 Daian et al. {cite}`daian2020flash` detailed an additional attack method that leverages MEV, referred to as Time-bandit attacks.
-Essentially, this approach enhances reorganisation of 51% attacks by supplementing them with financial support derived from MEV.
+Essentially, this approach enhances the reorganisation of 51% attacks by supplementing them with financial support derived from MEV.

 ### A Catalyst for Centralisation